BI-DS/GRA4157/README.md

 **The final exam (60%)**, is based on the two group presentations (1 - 3 per group) during the semester.
 You should write a data science report about a topic of choice.

-# Machine learning resources

-For an introduction to machine learning I recommend the scikit-learn [tutorial](https://scikit-learn.org/stable/tutorial/basic/tutorial.html).
-I have uploaded notebooks in the folder 07-scikit-learn, which are in part based on the scikit-learn tutorial.
-I will spend 30 minutes of the next class to lecture machine learning, and you get the rest of the time to work on projects.
-The ML project is posted in the scikit-learn folder and also linked in the lecture plan below.

 # Lectures

 Lectures will be held each Friday 12-13:45 between August 25th and November 18th.
 You may contact me at steven@simula.no.